tedconroy/al-folio/_projects/hawkebay.markdown

 img: /assets/img/hawkes_2.png

 ---
 This work encompasses the water and suspended sediment movement in Hawke Bay, Aotearoa New Zealand.

-[comment]: <> (There are a important range of scales involved from the nearshore to individual river plumes to inner shelf dynamics.)

 I'm using a combination of remote sensing, observational data and numerical ocean modeling to study river plumes, sediment transport, and inner shelf flows.

 <img src="/assets/img/s2_plume.png" alt="ex" width="900"/>